John W. Kittera

 John Wilkes Kittera (November 1752 – June 6, 1801) was an American lawyer and politician from Lancaster, Pennsylvania.

 Kittera was born near Blue Ball, Pennsylvania.
 He was appointed by President John Adams as United States attorney for the United States District Court for the Eastern District of Pennsylvania.
 He represented Pennsylvania in the United States House of Representatives from 1791 until 1801.

+While in the House, Kittera was appointed one of the House's impeachment managers in the impeachment proceedings against Senator William Blount.

 He is the father of Thomas Kittera.